grem-newfield/python-exercises-metropolia/README.md

 # python-exercises-metropolia
 :godmode: German Novopoltsev :godmode:

+## Exercises stored in the "exercises" folder of this repo

 # Exercises status:
 - [x] 1.
 First program and deployment of version control
 - [x] 2.
 Variables and interactive programs